Morphine19/CV_electric_meter_reading_system/README.md

 >sudo systemctl enable influxdb
 >sudo systemctl start influxdb

-now that we have installed influxdb we just have to access it by typing `http://localhost:8086`  in your *BROWSER* not console
+now that we have installed influxdb we just have to access it by typing `http://localhost:8086`  in your *BROWSER* not console.

+if theres no problem you should be prompted with the influxdb page and now what you have to is just to sign in or sign up.

+### video

+*video goes here*

+## Incoperating influxdb with the system